 Small but Significant – Innovation, Impact and Evidence: Practical housing interventions to improve older people’s health and wellbeing

-It will highlight innovation and opportunities in the gathering of evidence and the provision of practical housing services for older people.
+The day highlighted innovation and opportunities in the gathering of evidence and the provision of practical housing services for older people.

-There is a fantastic line up of contributors, including Department of Health, Centre for Ageing Better, The British Society of Gerontology, Manchester Institute for Collaborative Research on Ageing and University of the West of England, alongside innovative commissioners, local authorities and service providers.
+There was a fantastic line up of contributors, including Department of Health, Centre for Ageing Better, The British Society of Gerontology, Manchester Institute for Collaborative Research on Ageing and University of the West of England, alongside innovative commissioners, local authorities and service providers.

 Health at Home -The Right Prescription.
 Reducing delayed transfers of care and increasing independence at home for older people through integrated housing interventions – 21st June 2016